 If required by that guideline or recommendation, financial institutions shall report, in a clear and detailed way, whether they comply with that guideline or recommendation.

 4. In the report referred to in Article 43(5) the Authority shall inform the European Parliament, the Council and the Commission of the guidelines and recommendations that have been issued, explain how the Authority has justified issuing guidelines pursuant to paragraph 1a and recommendations pursuant to paragraph 2a, and summarise the feedback from public consultations on those guidelines pursuant to Article 8(2a).
 The report shall also state which competent authority has not complied with the guidelines and recommendations, and outline how the Authority intends to ensure that the competent authority concerned follow its guidelines and recommendations in the future.
-(36 Balz-Berès > )
+(36 Balz-Berès > applies to Art.
+1, 2 & 3)

 The report shall also explain how the Authority has justified the issue of its guidelines and recommendations and summarise the feedback from public consultations on those guidelines and recommendations.
-(37 Balz-Berès > )
+(37 Balz-Berès > applies to Art.
+1, 2 & 3)

 5. Where two thirds of the members of the Stakeholder Group are of the opinion that the Authority has exceeded its competence by issuing a guideline pursuant to paragraph 1a, they may send a reasoned advice thereon to the European Parliament, the Council and the Commission.
-(38 Balz-Berès, 437 Langen > )
+(38 Balz-Berès, 437 Langen > applies to Art.
+1, 2 & 3)

 The Commission shall request an explanation justifying the issuance of the guidelines or recommendations concerned from the Authority.
 The Commission shall, on receipt of the explanation from the Authority, assess the scope of the guidelines or recommendations in view of the Authority's competence.
 Where the Commission considers that the Authority has exceeded its competence, and after having given the Authority the opportunity to state its views, the Commission may adopt an implementing decision requiring the Authority to withdraw the guidelines or recommendations concerned.
 The decision of the Commission shall be made public.
-(39 Balz, Berès, 434 Giegold, 435 Carthy , 436 Carthy> )
+(39 Balz, Berès, 434 Giegold, 435 Carthy , 436 Carthy> applies to Art.
+1, 2 & 3)

 5a.
 Where at least half of the number of members of the Stakeholder Group are of the opinion that the Authority has exceeded its competence by issuing a recommendation pursuant to paragraph 2a, they may send a reasoned advice thereon to the European Parliament, the Council and the Commission.
 (40 Balz, Berès)